 of the SEBI LODR, all the Independent Directors of the Bank

-has provided the necessary declarations that they meet the
+has provided the necessary declarations that they have met the

 criteria of independence laid down thereunder.
 As required under

-declarations submitted by the Independent Directors and opined
+the declarations submitted by the Independent Directors and

-that, they fulfil all the conditions specified in the Companies Act,
+opined that, they have fulfilled all the conditions specified in the

-2013 and SEBI LODR, and are independent of the management.
+Companies Act, 2013 and SEBI LODR, and are independent of

 FAMILIARISATION PROGRAMMES OF INDEPENDENT